 For some ignorance is bliss, yet I struggle to overlook all that needs to be done, which then translates into a difficulty to relax.
 But this harrowing episode of Oprah has taught me what I must attempt is to train my brain to be more present in the moment and slow the hell down!
-Stop and smell the roses, so the saying goes… And instead of constantly living in the past or propelling myself into the future (both sadly regular occurrences in my state of mind) I declare to try my damndest to focus on the here and now and undertake my responsibilities one at a time .
+Instead of constantly living in the past or propelling myself into the future (both sadly regular occurrences in my state of mind) I declare to try my damndest to focus on the here and now and undertake my responsibilities one at a time .

 Finally, I should point out this is not some futile attempt to elicit any sympathy.
 Some will surely say, get over yourself – what you have described is quite simply LIFE so deal with it and do what you have to, to get by.
 And I agree, there are times it will be impossible to adhere to these mantras I’ve discovered and it will take a lot of practice on my part to stick to this new path.
 But somewhere along the line parenthood became a sort of overwhelming, high powered profession where excellence was expected at every turn.
 We need to restore balance, we need to remember to breathe.
 Our loved ones, not to mention ourselves, are worthy of that.